hlf20010508/miniopy-async/README.md

     return redirect(url)
 ```

-Check more examples in <a href="https://github.com/hlf20010508/miniopy-async/tree/master/examples">examples</a> on Github and <a href="https://gitee.com/hlf01/miniopy-async/tree/master/examples">examples</a> on Gitee
+Check more examples in <a href="https://github.com/hlf20010508/miniopy-async/tree/master/examples">examples</a>

-Refer documents in <a href="https://github.com/hlf20010508/miniopy-async/tree/master/docs">docs</a> on Github and <a href="https://gitee.com/hlf01/miniopy-async/tree/master/docs">docs</a> on Gitee
+Refer documents in <a href="https://github.com/hlf20010508/miniopy-async/tree/master/docs">docs</a>

 <br/>

 ## Link
 - <a href="https://pypi.org/project/miniopy-async/">miniopy-async</a> on PyPI
 - <a href="https://github.com/hlf20010508/miniopy-async.git">miniopy-async</a> on Github
-- <a href="https://gitee.com/hlf01/miniopy-async.git">miniopy-async</a> on Gitee